 An icy soaking is said to boost heart and head health whilst melting fat.
 I spent two weeks seeing if we should cool the hype.

 Warm showers let the day sidle up to you like warm coffee and dippy eggs.
-Between my drafty flat and the chill of a draconian air-conditioning regime at work, the 6 or 7 minutes I spend under warm water is about as close to a hug as it gets.
+Between my drafty flat and the chill of a draconian air-conditioning regime at work, the short time I spend under warm water is about as close to a hug as it gets.
 Bliss.

 Cold showers are different.
 They jolt you awake, don’t hold the lift for you and then give you the finger as they drive away on the bus you just missed as you wonder what just happened.